tapageur/workspace-dayz-havoc/documentation/2024-07-28-barrington-mods-infos.md

 ### Survivor Animations

 This mod is required for `DayZ-Bicycle` and it adds custom survivor animations (emotes/actions) including vehicles.
 Our goal is to provide the most wanted animations for characters and provide supporting animations for other mods like bikes, snowmobiles, helicopters, horses and more.

-### Zen's Zombie Door Bangers

-This mod adds the ability for zombies/infected to bash open doors.

-* Locked doors can't be knock down by zombies.
-* Zombies can open unlocked door with 4 knocks, they pause for 3 seconds between each knock.
-* Military zombies required 3 knock to open unlocked door.